LiquidZulu/youtube-scripts/scripts/aliens/aliens.md

 The third of these points is all that requires further elaboration in my view, which I shall do right after asking you to hit the like button if you want to see more sound economic analysis of scenarios that have been painted as certain annihilation by those in the mainstream.

 So, those wishing to paint the division of labour with more advanced neighbors as being necessarily dangeorous will often cherry-pick a few examples from history, they will say, &ldquo;well the native americans had their civilisation obliterated, and some african tribe somewhere was probably worse off because of contact with europe,&rdquo; and that tends to be the limit of their examples.
 But I can do the same thing, I can point to the development of Hong Kong after even quite a bloody interaction with the more advanced Great Britain, that turned out pretty good for them, so much so that protesters there often call for Britain to re-take Hong Kong from the Chinese Communist Party.
+Another example is Meiji period Japan, after their interaction with Commodore Perry, they went from an agrarian society to an industrial power on-par with the great western powers by WW2.

+<a id="org801a86d"></a>

+# Some Problems With This Analysis

+It should be noted that it&rsquo;s not all sunshine and roses with respect to the above analysis.
+As it stands I am aware of two flaws:

+1. My argument is correct that adherence to proper ethics will tend to a faster development, but it does not take into account the possibility for ethical regression.
+I imagine such a regression would be unlikely to enthrall an entire galactic alien anarchy though, but localised pockets of evil aliens could definitely still come about.
+2. Its not necessarily the case that ethically advanced civilisations would refuse to trade with ethically primitive ones, unless there is some as-of-yet unknown ethic that would prohibit this.
+Assuming there isn&rsquo;t, all it would take is for some joe alien to decide he is fine with trading with the local bandit tribe, which throws a spanner in the works of the Fermi Paradox solution laid out above.

-<a id="org8fbb092"></a>
+<a id="orga475018"></a>

 # Call to Action

 Now, I understand that this video isn&rsquo;t per se targeted to libertarians, so if you aren&rsquo;t a libertarian and want to be sold on it, watch this video where I answer why Rationality Rules should be one.
-Until next time.